Paul Budde

 Brabant didn’t escape the Jewish persecution fury, under Jan III Jews started to be discriminated at in 1350.

-In the succession planning John III had arranged, at her birth, a marriage for Joanna with William IV, Count of Holland (1307 – 1345).
+In the succession planning John III had arranged, at her birth, a marriage for Johanna with William IV, Count of Holland (1307 – 1345).
 However, he had died in battle without producing an heir, thus foiling that project of unifying their territories.

 Desperate for a solution John III gave in to the new European powerhouse of Luxembourg who wanted to forge its own relationship with the region.
 A marriage was arranged for Wenceslaus with Johanna.